PPSC’s One Year Training Program in Child and Adolescent Therapy

 PPSC is pleased to offer a new one year certificate program in Child and Adolescent Therapy including work with parents, beginning September, 2017.
 The program will offer 60 CEU credits.
 Both agency and private practice clinicians at all stages of professional development are eligible for this training.

 The curriculum reflects a multi-theoretical psychodynamic approach and follows a developmental sequence from infancy through adolescence with experts in different phases of child, adolescent, and parent treatment teaching each class.
 We will discuss the developmental tasks and challenges posed by children and their families.
 The first hour will offer a presentation and exploration of each topic and the second hour will be devoted to a shared discussion of theoretical, clinical case and observational material by students and instructor.
+A copy of the curriculum is available here.

 Throughout the program our focus will be developing a knowledge and appreciation of the psychodynamic underpinnings of the developmental phases and how therapists can work most effectively with children, parents and other professionals.